"A slap in the face” - Mercury's Satou Sabally quietly slams proposed CBA offer amid WNBA expansion

 Seattle Storm v Phoenix Mercury - Source: Getty

-On the court, Satou Sabally is a driven athlete who's propelled the Phoenix Mercury to one of the WNBA's best records this season.
-Off the court, Sabally is also a fierce competitor who takes on the role of Mercury team representative as part of the Women's National Basketball Player's Association (WNBA).
+On the court, Satou Sabally is a driven athlete who’s propelled the Phoenix Mercury to one of the WNBA’s best records this season.
+Off the court, Sabally is also a fierce competitor who serves as the Mercury’s team representative for the Women’s National Basketball Players Association (WNBPA).

 Ad

-As team rep, Sabally has been on the frontlines of the union's negotiations with the league to come up with a new collective bargaining agreement (CBA).
-Speaking at a media availability on Tuesday, the Mercury forward gave an update on the negotiations.
+As team rep, Sabally has been on the front lines of the union’s negotiations with the league to establish a new collective bargaining agreement (CBA).
+Speaking at a media availability Tuesday, the Mercury forward gave an update on the talks.

 "We got a proposal from the league, which was honestly a slap in the face," Sabally told reporters.